SAP-archive/graph-sample-model-pack/README.md

 # SAP Graph Sample Model Pack

-The SAP Graph `sample model pack` can be use to configure an SAP Graph tenant.
+The SAP Graph `sample model pack` can be used to configure an SAP Graph tenant.
 It contains translation files for the following ODM entities:

 <table>
   <thead>